wendigo/chrome-reactive-kotlin/README.md

 Library exposes all protocol domains in a single, cohesive and highly composable fashion.
 It supports both headless and standalone Chrome versions and understands [BrowserContext](https://chromedevtools.github.io/debugger-protocol-viewer/tot/Target/) from Target domain.

+For debugging purposes you can use my [chrome-protocol-proxy](https://github.com/wendigo/chrome-protocol-proxy).

 # Usage

 Add to your Kotlin or Java project (Gradle dependency):